RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-endorse-connections-skills-if-someone-message-you.md

 You can send images and files as attachments with your auto reply message.
 Click on “**Attach an image**” or “**Attach a file**”, then select your attachment.
 You can also add multiple attachments with single message script will save your attachment.

 ![Send images and files as attachments with your auto reply message](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/send-images-and-files-as-attachments-with-your-message.png)

-## Total skills
-In Total skills option enter total number of users’ skills you want to endorse.

 Click the “**Stop script execution**” button from **Linked Social Toolkit** left menu to stop script from auto endorsing connections skills.